dilevin/CSC2504-Physics-Based-Animation/README.md

 and vector calculus.

 ## Course Structure
 This course is a graduate *seminar* course on physics-based animation which will involve reading, analyzing, implementing and commenting on both seminal and cutting-edge works in the field.
-Each week students will be assigned one of several roles (presenter, implementer, reviewer) and are charged with carrying out the associated responsibilites.
+Each week students will be assigned one of several roles (presenter, implementer, blogger, reviewer) and are charged with carrying out the associated responsibilites.

 ## Roles and Responsibilities ##